 In the remote setting, this is perfect for a bit of light-hearted banter that also gets the creative juices flowing.
 Your team may not (in fact, probably won’t) know what your word means, but the creative and hilarious ideas that come from asking them are certainly worth a few minutes of your meeting time.

-Simply ask them what the word means, let your team see everyone’s answer, then get all of them to vote twice: once for which answer is most likely to be right, then for which is the most funny.
+Simply ask them what the word means, let your team see everyone’s answer, then get them to vote for their favourites.
+This could either be the answer that sounds the most correct, or the funniest answer.

 How to make it

-- Find a list of weird words and use AhaSlides to make an open-ended slide for each.
+- Find a list of weird words and use AhaSlides to make a brainstorm slide for each.

 Game #5: Build a Storyline